What is the Best Time of the Year for Family Pictures?

 When You are Expecting a Baby

 Maternity pictures are often over looked.
 I didn’t get them professionally done, and I wish I had.
 Pregnancy only lasts 9 months.
 In the moment, it feels like it lasts forever, but looking back, the time flew.
 And no matter how difficult or easy a pregnancy is, you will look back on it fondly.
 I know I do.
-I like to do maternity pictures at around 30 weeks when you are able to freely move, and you aren’t as tired as the first trimester.
+I like to do maternity pictures at between 28-32 weeks when you are able to freely move, and you aren’t as tired as the first trimester.
 It is such a special time as your family anxiously awaits the arrival of your little one.
 What better way to celebrate the strength and beauty of mother than to get maternity pictures.

 You could also let your baby’s due date influence when you decide to update your family pictures.
 The days following your newborn’s arrival home quickly become a blur and that squishy newborn newness only lasts a few months.
 Consider booking a session during your newborn’s first month of life to capture the wonder and beauty of a newborn baby.
 It is so sweet to look back at just how tiny they looked in your arms and to remember what it was like to fall in love with the little human you created.